AndrewEllis93/Print-Tuning-Guide/README.md

     **8) (!)
 Arrange the towers front to back**\* **on your build plate.**
     - These objects are printed one at a time. **This ensures that they are not knocked over by the gantry/toolhead.**
     - Arrange them from the hottest tower at the front, to coolest tower at the back.
         - The towers are printed from hottest to coldest.
-This just lowers the chance of collisions (particularly with poorly written `PRINT_END` macros)
+This just lowers the chance of collisions (particularly with poorly written `PRINT_END` macros).
     - ![](Images/Retraction-Sliced-FrontToBack.png)

      <sup>\* If you are using a different kinematic system than CoreXY/i3 cartesian, you may need to use a different arrangement.
 For example, a cross gantry would need diagonal.</sup>